micantoine/svelte-preprocess-cssmodules/README.md

 ## Why CSS Modules on Svelte

 While the native CSS Scoped system should be largely enough to avoid class conflict, it could find its limit when working on a hybrid project.
-On a non full javascript front-end where Svelte is used to enhance pieces of the page, the thought on the class naming is no less different than the one on a regular html page.
+On a non full Svelte application where it is used to enhance pieces of the page; the thought on the class naming is no less different than the one on a regular html page to avoid conflict and unwilling inheritance.
 For example, on the modal component above, It would have been wiser to namespace some of the classes such as `.modal-body` and `.modal-cancel` to avoid inheriting styles from other `.body` and `.cancel`.

 ## License